Bhatiali

-Bhatiali or bhatiyali (ভাটিয়ালি) is a form of folk music in both Bangladesh and West Bengal.
-Bhatiali is a river song mostly sung by boatmen while going down streams of the river.
-The word bhatiyali comes from bhata meaning "ebb" or downstream.
+Bhatiali or bhatiyali (ভাটিয়ালি) is a form of bengali folk music, sung in both Bangladesh and West Bengal, India.
+The word 'Bhatiali' came from the bengali word "Bhata", which means the low tide of any river or ocean.
+The Bhatiali songs are basically sung by the boatmen who are known as "Majhi" or "Mallahs" while going down streams of the river.